clay-good/mantissa-log/README.md

 - **Browser Support**: Modern browsers only.
 No mobile optimization.

-- **GCP Function Count**: GCP has 5 Cloud Functions vs 25 AWS Lambda handlers.
-GCP uses a consolidated collector design rather than individual functions per source.

 - **Jira Description Format**: Jira tickets use Atlassian Document Format (ADF) which may not render wiki markup as expected in all Jira versions.

-- **No Log Retention Management**: You must configure S3/GCS/Azure Blob lifecycle policies separately.
-No built-in log rotation or archival.
+- **No Log Retention Management UI**: You must configure S3/GCS/Azure Blob lifecycle policies separately.
+Terraform modules exist for retention but no UI management.

 - **No User Management UI**: User management requires direct Cognito/Identity Platform/Azure AD configuration.
 No admin UI for user provisioning.

 - **Single Region**: Infrastructure templates deploy to a single region.
-Multi-region requires manual configuration.
+Multi-region Terraform modules exist but require manual configuration.

-- **No IP Geolocation**: MaxMind GeoIP integration is not implemented.
-IP-based geographic queries require external enrichment.

-- **No Threat Intelligence**: VirusTotal, AbuseIPDB, and other threat intel integrations return placeholder data.
-You must implement your own TI lookups or use external services.

 - **Hardcoded Pricing**: Cloud cost estimates use hardcoded 2024 pricing constants.
 Actual costs may differ from estimates.

-- **Generic Exception Handling**: Some error handlers catch broad exceptions which may mask specific failure causes.
-Check logs for detailed errors.

-- **DLQ Retry Logic**: Dead letter queue handler logs failures but does not implement automatic retry.
-Manual intervention required for failed messages.

-- **Placeholder Enrichment Functions**: IP reputation, user context, and geolocation lookups in alert enrichment return placeholder data.
-Integrate with your own data sources.
+- **Web UI User Context**: User ID is obtained from the auth store.
+Falls back to 'anonymous' if not authenticated.

+- **Enrichment Requires API Keys**: Geolocation requires MaxMind or IPInfo API keys.
+Threat intel requires VirusTotal and/or AbuseIPDB API keys.
+Without keys, enrichment returns limited data or errors.

+- **Behavioral Baselines Cold Start**: Behavioral analysis requires historical data to establish baselines.
+New deployments have no baseline data.

-- **Suppression Analytics**: The `get_suppression_stats()` function in alert deduplication returns placeholder data.
-Requires a separate suppression log table to track actual suppression counts.
+- **Suppression Analytics Placeholder**: The `get_suppression_stats()` function returns placeholder data.
+Requires a separate suppression log table.

-- **Web UI Profile/Security Settings**: The Settings page has placeholder components for Profile Settings and Security Settings marked "coming soon".
-User management is done via Cognito/Identity Platform/Azure AD directly.

-- **View Recent Failures Modal**: The integration health status "View Recent Failures" button is not implemented.
-Check CloudWatch/Cloud Logging for failure details.

-- **Hardcoded User ID**: Some frontend components use a hardcoded `userId: 'current-user'` instead of getting it from the auth context.
-Works for single-user deployments but may cause issues in multi-user scenarios.

 ### Operational Concerns